 No, stainless steel cookware is not non-stick.
 They have an open steel cooking surface that is prone to latching into light and delicate foods like eggs, fish fillets, pancakes, etc.

-How toxic are stainless steel cookware?
+How toxic is stainless steel cookware?

 Stainless steel is not only a top-quality and durable metal, but it is also the safest option for use in your home.
 Stainless steel emits no toxins and does not react with ingredients.
-What’s more, you can say goodbye to preparing your pans with oil or butter as CRISTEL’s high-end stainless steel non-stick cookware.
+What’s more, you can say goodbye to preparing your pans with oil or butter with CRISTEL’s high-end stainless steel non-stick cookware.